auth0/Auth0.swift/README.md

      }
 ```

-In the case of signup, you can add [an additional parameter](https://auth0.com/docs/universal-login/new-experience#signup) to make the user land directly on the signup tab:
+In the case of signup, you can add [an additional parameter](https://auth0.com/docs/universal-login/new-experience#signup) to make the user land directly on the signup page:

 ```swift
 .parameters(["login_hint": email,